Illuminum2/c-3d-projection/README.md

 **Warning**: This project is still a WIP and not totally finished

-This project is a simple 3D "engine" written in C for the [Blackbox](https://blackbox.hackclub.com), which has a resolution of only 8x8 pixels.
-It's similar to my [Python 3D projection](https://github.com/Illuminum2/pygame-3d-projection).
+This project is a simple 3D "engine" written in C for the [Blackbox](https://blackbox.hackclub.com) YSWS, which is centered around the theme constraints.
+It's a device with a resolution of only 8x8 pixels.
+The math is similar to my [Python 3D projection](https://github.com/Illuminum2/pygame-3d-projection) projection.

 ## Features